Custard Cream with Condensed Milk

 7. Step 7:

-Add condensed milk and vanilla and whisk again until smooth.
-Condensed milk dilutes the cream a little, but it should still turn out lush and thick.
+Add the condensed milk and vanilla and beat again until smooth.
+The condensed milk thins the cream a little, but it should still come out fluffy and thick.
 The cream is ready!

-Tip: In custard, the key point is to prevent eggs from curdling when added to boiling milk.
-If you pour everything in at once and do not stir at the same time, of course they will curdle.
-Therefore, it is important to pour eggs into the milk in a thin trickle and stirring constantly.
-Another option is to pour a little hot milk into the beaten eggs in a thin stream, stirring, and then carefully pour everything into a saucepan with the rest of the milk.
+• Tip: With custard, the key is to keep the eggs from curdling when you add them to the boiling milk.
+If you pour them in all at once without stirring, they'll curdle, of course.
+So it's important to add the eggs to the milk in a thin stream while stirring constantly.
+Another option is to temper the eggs: pour a little hot milk into the beaten eggs in a thin stream, stirring, then carefully pour everything back into the pot with the rest of the milk.

 • Whole cow's milk - 68 kcal/100g